 "SUCCESS: The file (or folder): "filename" now owned by user "Computer Name\User name"."

-Then to assign the Administrators group Full Control Permissions for the file, use the ICACLS command.
-Use this syntax:
+Then to grant Administrators Full Control permissions for the file, use ICACLS.
+Here is the syntax:

 ICACLS <filename> /grant administrators:F